joyzoursky/docker-python-chromedriver/README.md

 - `3.6`
 - `2.7-alpine3.7`
 - `2.7`

-you may run:
+You may run:

 ```
 # pip install selenium==3.13.0
 # python test_script.py
 ```

-*Don't install selenium version 3.8.1 to avoid the runtime error `ConnectionResetError: [Errno 104] Connection reset by peer`.*
+*If you see the runtime error `ConnectionResetError: [Errno 104] Connection reset by peer`, revert your selenium version to 3.8.0.*

 For `3.6-xvfb` or `2.7-xvfb`, you may run: